PaulLerner/ViQuAE/README.rst

 Reference
 =========

-If you use this code or the ViQuAE dataset, please cite our paper:
+If you use the ViQuAE dataset or KB, please cite:
 ::

-   @inproceedings{lerner2022,
+   @inproceedings{lerner2022viquae,
       author = {Paul Lerner and Olivier Ferret and Camille Guinaudeau and Le Borgne, Hervé  and Romaric Besançon and Moreno, Jose G  and Lovón Melgarejo, Jesús }, year={2022},